aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/shapes-in-charts/_index.md

             // Add a floating column chart to the chart sheet sheet.charts.addFloatingChart(AsposeCells.ChartType.Column, 0, 0, 1024, 960);

-            // Add nSeries to the chart (single series with values 1,2,3) sheet.charts.get(0).nSeries.add("{1,2,3}", false);
+            // Add an nSeries to the chart (single series with values 1,2,3) sheet.charts.get(0).nSeries.add("{1,2,3}", false);

             // Add checkbox to the chart